 In August 2014, the Islamic State in Iraq and Syria (ISIS) launched a brutal genocide against the Yazidis in Sinjar, Iraq, prompting tens of thousands to flee north to Iraqi Kurdistan.
-Several years on, while the war against ISIS has ended, Sinjar has yet to be rebuilt, and continues to be contested by various armed factions.
-For the Yazidis, fears over safety in their hometowns is compounded by lingering trauma of past events, even as many of their family members remain missing today.
-The majority thus remain in limbo as internally displaced persons (IDPs) living in camps.
+Five years on, while the war against ISIS has ended, majority of these Yazidis remain in limbo as internally displaced persons (IDPs) living in camps.

-This project was originally structured with a focus on creating livelihood opportunities through farming.
-But when Covid-19 hit, we realized we had to find ways to work with the community on a sustained basis, even when physical access to the camps – or even country – is limited.
-We are thus currently exploring how to blend participatory, asset-based community development with technology solutions.
-What this looks like is partnering with young, driven IDPs as change agents in their own communities, supporting them with a range of skills, resources and connections to a larger global community, and journeying with them (in person and online) as they take the lead to design and implement local solutions.
+The covid-19 pandemic hit in the midst of this project, and we realized we had to find ways to work with the community on a sustained basis, even when physical access to the camps – or even country – is limited.
+We are thus currently exploring how to blend participatory, asset-based community development with technological solutions.
+This would involve the partnering of young, driven IDPs as change agents in their own communities, supporting them with a range of skills, resources and connections to a larger global community, and journeying with them (in person and online) as they take the lead to design and implement local solutions.